apify/actor-whitepaper/README.md

 These storage schemas are used to ensure that stored objects or files fulfil specific criteria, their fields have certain types, etc.
-On Apify platform, the schemas can be applied to the storages directly, without Actors.
+On the Apify platform, the schemas can be applied to the storages directly, without Actors.

 Note that all the storage schemas are weak, in a sense that if the schema doesn't define a property,